-BC Sprint Racing Competition Rules require that following a capsize, all kayaks and canoes must be able to remain level with the water when filled with water and support the crew.
+BC Sprint Racing Competition Rules require that following a capsize, all kayaks and canoes must be able to remain level on the surface of the water when filled with water and support the crew.

-You therefore need to ensure that there is visible additional buoyancy fitted in your boat before you get on the water.
+You, therefore, need to ensure that there is visible additional buoyancy fitted in your boat before you get on the water.
 This may be checked during the regatta.
 Any boat that does not have visible buoyancy material fixed in the boat will not be allowed on the water until additional buoyancy has been added.
-If your boat is found not to have the required buoyancy at Boat Control, after racing, this will be reported to the Chief Official.
-Disqualification or penalties points will be applied.
+If your boat is found not to have the required buoyancy at Boat Control, after racing, this will be reported to the Competition Committee.
+Disqualification or penalty points will be applied.